wrp90/WeatherDashboardWP/README.md

     * date
     * temp
     * humidity
-* Every city that is searched will be put in the searched cites section, where the user re-search for a city simply by clicking on the city name.
+* Every city that is searched will be put in the searched cites section, where the user can re-search for a city simply by clicking on the city name.
+* The last City searched will now stay on the page even when page is refreshed.

 # Link & Screen Shot